ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

 > poll_input()

-Will get the current keyboard and mouse events from the window.
+Will get the current keyboard and mouse events from the display.

 > update()